python/mypy/docs/source/error_code_list2.rst

 ------------------------------------------------------------

-If you use ``--disallow-untyped-calls``, mypy generates an error when you calle an unannotated function in an annotated function.
+If you use ``--disallow-untyped-calls``, mypy generates an error when you call an unannotated function in an annotated function.

 Example: